zero731/zero731.github.io/_posts/2020-08-29-dealing_with_outliers.markdown

 Unfortunately, outliers tend to cause problems for certain types of machine learning (ML) algorithms.
 They are especially problematic for linear models, especially those based on ordinary least squares algorithms such as linear regression.
 Other types of  ML models can be fairly robust to outliers, especially tree-based algorithms.
 So the first question you should probably ask yourself before you start worrying too much about outliers in your dataset is **"How does the ML algorithm I want to use handle outliers?"**.
 If the algorithm(s) you plan to work with don't make strong assumptions about the distribution of variables or the presence of outliers, don't worry about it too much.
 However I still recommend looking into the presence of outliers while you explore your data.

-The remainder of this post will focus primarily on dealing with outliers in the context of multiple linear regression.
+The remainder of this post will focus primarily on identifying outliers and being able to extract them from a dataset so they can be removed or adjusted.
 I will use the King County house sale dataset available [here](https://www.kaggle.com/harlfoxem/housesalesprediction) for examples.
 If you'd like to open up a notebook and follow along, go ahead and save the dataset and execute the following code:
 ```
 ## import necessary libraries
 import pandas as pd